built-in predicate

 Only use the shortcuts at the top-level interpreter and never in source files.

 The target actions can be extended by defining clauses for the multifile and dynamic hook predicate logtalk_make_target_action(Target) where Target is one of the targets listed above.
-The additional user defined actions are run after the default ones.
+The additional user-defined actions are run after the default ones.

 Modes and number of proofs